hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] when the zoomfactor of a timeline is changed, the scroller in the scrollbar changes its width accordingly
 - [ ] moving in the scrolled timeline with `Alt+Wheel` changes the scroller position
 - [ ] in a scrollable timeline normal scrolling will always move the layers and their information and nothing else

+### Search

+- [ ] searching for a keyframe takes you to that keyframe
+  - [ ] this works for keyframes in another tab
+  - [ ] this works for keyframes in a sequence with no tab
+  - [ ] this works for keyframes in another tab with zoom and expanded layers (so scrolling is necessary in both directions)